laravel-enso/documentation/docs/guide/developing-with-enso.md

 ### Named routes

-Enso exclusively uses named routes and it is important to set names for the routes you may add since the named routes are tied in with the permission system.
+Enso exclusively uses named routes so it is important to set names for the routes you may add since the named routes are tied in with the permission system.

 ### Routes and permissions